Ivana505/catoverse-blog/README.md

 - [Font Awesome](https://fontawesome.com/) - for Icons on the page
 - [Freeformatter](https://www.freeformatter.com/) used to format and beautify HTML and CSS code
 - [PEP8 validator](http://pep8online.com/) used to validate Python code
+- [Coloors](https://coolors.co/) to create color scheme for the UX section

 ## Credits and Acknowledgements